Eliah-Lakhin/lufo-website/src/articles/gameplay/gameplay-overview.md

 The overlall number of the non-playable characters actively simualted by the primary game AI is around a hundred of units.
 But the game engine also simulates more units that reveals on the map temporary from time to time, and not available for interaction.
 They perform direct predefined scenario driven actions only or is a part of the environment.
 Example of such units are robots, animals, the temporary visitors of the Island and the storyline characters.

 The list of base actions that simulated NPCs can do are:
- - Walking to specific place on the map by foot, using vehicals or any other transportations.
+ - Walking to specific place on the map by foot, using vehicles or any other transportations.
  - Getting an object to be delivered to another place.
  - Applying the object to the target place, facility or giving it to another agent.
  - Getting a construction device.
  - Working with specific facility.
-This includes assembling devices, vehicals, mechanisms.
+This includes assembling devices, vehicles, mechanisms.
 Also taking part in construction of the building, working on researches in labs etc.
  - Initiating conversation session with another agent to set or recieve directs, and to gether or to provide information.
  - Performing an everyday and regular objectives such as sleep, rest, recreation, medical examinations, etc.